Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 In an apparent attempt to keep open the possibility of an agreement and encourage Iran to slow its pace toward a nuclear weapon, the administration exchanged several jailed Iranians and $6 billion in Iranian oil revenue for the release of five Iranian-American dual citizens -- Morad Tahbaz, Siamak Namazi, Emad Shargi and two others whose names have been withheld at their families’ request -- held hostage by the regime on phony spying charges.

-According to former State Department advisor on Iran, Gabriel Noronha, the Iranians who will be released by the U.S. include “illegal foreign agents and Iranians who tried to procure parts for nuclear weapons, ballistic missiles, and Iran’s terror apparatus.”
+According to former State Department advisor on Iran, Gabriel Noronha, the Iranians who the U.S. will release include “illegal foreign agents and Iranians who tried to procure parts for nuclear weapons, ballistic missiles, and Iran’s terror apparatus.”
 Al-Monitor provided the names and the crimes for which they were convicted.

 According to the New York Times, the money will be drawn from assets frozen in South Korea and placed into an account in Qatar’s central bank.
 The Biden administration informed Congress that it had issued a waiver for international banks to handle the funds without running afoul of sanctions.
-The account will be controlled by the government of Qatar, which is supposed to ensure it is used only for humanitarian purchases such as medicine and food.
+The Qatari government will control the account, which is supposed to ensure it is used only for humanitarian purchases such as medicine and food.

 Iranian President Ebrahim Raisi contradicted the administration, insisting the money “belongs to the Iranian people, the Iranian government, so the Islamic Republic of Iran will decide what to do with this money.”